Patrick Bracher is an insurance lawyer based in Johannesburg.

 He has years of invaluable experience and a depth of knowledge in insurance law (pure insurance, regulatory aspects and the commercial side), financial transactions and regulatory law.
 His knowledge also embraces related financial services such as the Financial Advisory and Intermediary Services Act and the Medical Schemes Act.
-He advises many of South Africa’s insurers, the South African Insurance Association, Lloyd’s of London in South Africa, the National Credit Regulator and the Council for Medical Schemes.
+He advises many of South Africa’s insurers, the South African Insurance Association, Lloyd’s of London in South Africa, and the Council for Medical Schemes.

 He commenced his legal career in the coastal city of Port Elizabeth, South Africa, straight from high school.
 While doing his articles, he simultaneously studied law by correspondence through the University of South Africa – one of the world’s foremost correspondence universities.
 He qualified as an attorney at the age of 22, thereafter gaining extensive experience in most fields of law.
 He joined the practice in 1988.